pascal-fb-martin/housesaga/README.md

 The value of UNIT may be empty.

 An event log records an history of status and actions that are related to the purpose of the service.
-Interpreting an event should not require any knowledge of the application's implementation, only an understanding of the purpose and configuration of the service.
+Interpreting an event should not require any knowledge of the application's source code, only an understanding of the purpose and user configuration of the service.
 The event log is relevant to the user of the service.
 An event csv record contains at least the following fields:
 - TIMESTAMP,
 - HOST,
 - APP,